dasnishant1999/spotify-clone/README.md

 ### This project is a spotify web clone made using react and spotify-web-api, material UI

+#### To-Do

+1. Search
+2. Your Library
+3. Home
+4. Each playlist page
+5. Song playing functionality(for later)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).